Radio-quiet neutron star: Background

-Theories
+Hypotheses

-Quark stars, theoretical neutron star-like objects composed of quark matter, may be radio quiet, according to some theories.
+Quark stars, hypothetical neutron star-like objects composed of quark matter, have been proposed to be radio-quiet.

 More plausibly, however, radio-quiet neutron stars may simply be pulsars which do not pulse in our direction.
-As pulsars spin, it is theorized they emit radiation from their magnetic poles.
+As pulsars spin, it is hypothesized that they emit radiation from their magnetic poles.
 When the magnetic poles do not lie on the axis of rotation, and cross the line of sight of the observer, one can detect radio emission emitted near the star's magnetic poles.
 Due to the star's rotation this radiation appears to pulse, colloquially called the "lighthouse effect".
 Radio-quiet neutron stars may be neutron stars whose magnetic poles do not point towards the Earth during their rotation.

 The group of radio-quiet neutrons stars informally known as the Magnificent Seven are thought to emit mainly thermal radiation.

 Possibly some powerful neutron star radio emissions are caused by a positron-electron jet emanating from the star blasting through outer material such as a cloud or accretion material.
 Note some radio quiet neutron stars listed in this article do not have accretion material.